Peterliang233/Peterliang233/README.md

 - 🔭 I graduated from Nanchang University in June 2023.
 - ✨ I’m currently working on bytedance@hangzhou.
-- 🌱 I am interested in algorithm && blockchain.
+- 🌱 I am interested in algorithm && rust.